blueluna/psila/README.md

 This is a work in progress implementation of handing Zigbee packages.

-Currently this crate requires `std`, but the aim is to be able to use this crate on embedded with no_std.
+## Goal

+The goal is to be able to decode and encode packets using the Nordic nRF52840 SoC.

 ## License